trongtai37/trongtai37.github.io/content/pages/about.md

 template: page
 ---

-I’m Tai, a junior web developer.
+I’m Tai, a junior web front-end developer.
 I currently work as a front end software developer.

 I started this website as a place to document everything I learned while going through a career change.
 I learn in public and write about everything I know.

+If you are on Human Resources, take a look at [my cv](/mycv)!

 ### Connect me on Internet